MeiWu2/SFADNet/README.md

 graph, serving as the input graph for the Residual Graph Convolution (RGC) Module, which operates on multiple traffic mode flows decoupled by the output of the Decouple Module.
-The decoupled traffic mode flows are concatenated and fed into the Temporal Sequence (TS) Module for extracting temporal information.
+The decoupled traffic mode flows are concatenated and fed into the Temporal Sequence (TS) Module for extracting temporal information.
 Convolutional operations, activation functions, and linear layers introduce nonlinear factors, facilitating the final prediction.